Running Vorlon.js on Ubuntu

 sudo apt-get install npm

-If you didn’t follow my advice on doing the update first, or you ran into issues, you may need to run the command again with extra parameters:
+If you didn’t run the update first or encounter issues, try the command again with extra parameters.

 Step 2: Get Node.js

-Vorlon is built with Node.js, so you need to get that too.
-This took me surprisingly long to figure out, but thanks to this page I came right.
-The commands to run are:
+Vorlon is built with Node.js, so you’ll need that too.
+This took me longer to figure out than expected, but thanks to this page, I finally got it right.
+Run these commands:

 curl --silent --location https://deb.nodesource.com/setup_0.12 | sudo bash -